 Exercise is an extremely important component of managing back pain.
-I often will have patients ask me; what is the best type of exercise for my back?
-While generalizations can be made about exercise, It is important that the exercise chosen is appropriate for your specific condition.
-It is best to be evaluated by a physical therapist to prescribe an individualized program that will fit your specific condition and level of fitness.
+Patients often ask, “what’s the best type of exercise for my back?”
+While generalizations can be made about exercise, it’s important that the exercise chosen is appropriate for your specific condition.
+It’s best to be evaluated by a physical therapist.
+Your provider will prescribe an individualized program that will fit your specific condition and level of fitness.

-Generally, I like to put exercise for the spine into 4 categories: Directional preference, Stabilization, Flexibility and Cardiovascular.
+Generally, exercise for the spine fits into 4 categories: Directional preference, Stabilization, Flexibility, and Cardiovascular.

-Directional Preference exercises have to do with moving your spine a specific direction repeatedly that typically results in a lessening of your symptoms.
-It is well documented that when a directional preference is identified, individuals suffering with low back pain will benefit from this form of exercise.
+Directional Preference Exercises: refer to repeatedly moving your spine a specific direction, that typically results in a lessening of your symptoms.
+It’s well documented that when a directional preference is identified, individuals suffering with low back pain will benefit from this form of exercise.

-Stabilization exercise may sometimes be referred to as: Trunk or core stabilization, core strengthening, abdominal exercise or lumbo-pelvic stability exercises.
+Stabilization Exercise: may sometimes be referred to as trunk or core stabilization, core strengthening, abdominal exercise, or lumbo-pelvic stability exercises.
 A physical therapist can properly instruct an individual with a stabilization program.
-Pilates is also specific method of performing stabilization exercise.
-The ultimate goals in doing stabilization exercise, is to strengthen the muscles around your spine and pelvis in order to protect the spinal structures form unwanted stress or excessive movement.
+Pilates is also one specific method of performing stabilization exercise.
+The ultimate goal in doing stabilization exercise is to strengthen the muscles around your spine and pelvis in order to protect the spinal structures from unwanted stress or excessive movement.

-Cardiovascular exercise may include many types of activity.
+Cardiovascular Exercise: may include many types of activity.
 The hallmark of a cardiovascular activity is that you must be working at a level of intensity that will result in an increase in heart rate for a period of time.
-Cardiovascular exercise can provide many total body benefits, aid in disease prevention and assist with weight loss (a bonus result that can help reduce low back pain).
-Many times, it is difficult to perform cardiovascular activity with back pain.
+Cardiovascular exercise (or “cardio”) can provide many total body benefits, aid in disease prevention, and assist with weight loss (a bonus result that can help reduce low back pain).
+Many times, it’s difficult to perform cardiovascular activity with back pain.
 A physical therapist can assist in suggesting a specific method that should not elevate your pain levels.
 In fact, many times patients will note pain relief due to an Endorphin release, which is a natural chemical released during exercise.

-It is well documented that exercise is a very beneficial component to managing back pain.
-A physical therapist is uniquely educated to provide the best prescription to match your specific condition and fitness level.
-Prior to starting a new exercise program, it is important to be medically cleared by a Physician if you are over 50, or suffer from a heart condition.
+It’s well documented that exercise is a very beneficial component to managing back pain – gone are the days of total inactivity and bed rest.
+A physical therapist is uniquely educated to provide the best prescription to match your specific condition and fitness level. *Prior to starting a new exercise program, it is important to be medically cleared by a Physician if you are over 50, or suffer from a heart condition.